Vocation Entry 16 of 25

 Developing People

 Leaders steward capacity.
-They should develop people, not merely consume output.
+They should develop people, not only consume output.
 This includes coaching, feedback, delegation, documentation, opportunity, correction, and succession.
 A leader who hoards knowledge or keeps others dependent may protect position but weakens the work.

 Development requires patience because people learning real responsibility will make mistakes.
 The leader's task is not to prevent all failure but to create conditions where failure teaches without creating reckless harm.